NVIDIA-AI-IOT/jetbot/docs/examples/object_following.md

 5. Upload the pre-trained ``ssd_mobilenet_v2_coco.engine`` model to this folder

     ???+ info
-        Also make sure the collision avoidance model from Example 3 is in ``~/Notebooks/collision_avoidance``
+        This example also uses the collision avoidance model from example 3.
+We assume that it is already located at ~/Notebooks/collision_avoidance/best_model.pth

 6. Open and follow the ``live_demo.ipynb`` notebook